Python

 Installation notes

-with the module loaded.
+with a given module loaded.

-with the module loaded.
+with a given module loaded.